nickdyk/nickdyk/README.md

-### Hey there sailor 🚢
+### Hey there!

-I'm building Port, helping devrel navigate their communities.
+I'm working on Product at Commsor, the Community OS.

 <!--
 **nickdyk/nickdyk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.